CoolidgeCornerSchool/helperbees/docs/back_end.md

  * handler: users.user_get (the path to each function will be different)
  * Don't forget to hit `Save`

+Increase the timeout (max execution time) for each Lambda.
+The AWS default is 3 seconds.
+Something like 30 sec to 1 minute is probably safer.

 Update the Execution role:
  * By default a new execution role is created.
 For example, `user_get-role-ptk0njrt`
  * Add `LambdaExecutedDynamoDBPolicy` to the execution role for this lambda.

 ## API Gateway